tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 // produces a stream of increasing numbers, emitted every 'period' milliseconds interval(period?: number): Observable<number>

-// merge multiple Observable streams.
-The resulting stream will have elements of Union type.
+// create a new Observable stream from the merge of multiple Observable streams.
+// The resulting stream will have elements of Union type.
 // i.e. the type of the elements will be the Union of the types of each of the merged streams merge<T, U...>(t: Observable<T>, u: Observable<U>, ...): Observable<T|U...>
 ```